Skip to main content

 }

-SqliteStore Implementation
+SqliteStore implementation

 Location: storages/sqlite-storage/src/lib.rs

-Database Schema
+Database schema

--- Device table
+-- Device table (named columns, not a serialized blob)

 CREATE TABLE device (

-device_id INTEGER PRIMARY KEY AUTOINCREMENT,
+id INTEGER PRIMARY KEY AUTOINCREMENT,

-data BLOB NOT NULL
+noise_key BLOB NOT NULL,

 );